KimsanMak/Python-Online_Grocery/README.md

 # Data Analysis of Instacart Online Online Grocery Business Using Python

 ## Introduction
-This is a data analysis project for an online grocery store (Instacart) to suggest strategies for better customer segmentation for the sales and marketing teams.
-I conducted the data exploratory and analysis using Python.
+This repository contains some examples of Python scripts that I used to analyse the customer segmentation of an online grocery store (Instacart) for sales and marketing strategies.
+I conducted data exploratory and analysis using Python.

 ## Objective
 Analysis of sales and customer data, and recommend strategies for better customer segmentation.